 Listening and following directions gets better with practise.
 Start with simple tasks at

 home, such as, “Please put your shoes away.”
 Then add more steps: “Please put

 your shoes in the closet, hang up your coat and put your hat on the shelf.”

 Wait your turn

-The kindergartener spends chunks of his day waiting; waiting for everyone to join the group, waiting in line for their turn, waiting for the teacher to give direction.
-It’s good practice for your child to experience waiting patiently for something at home, instead of having immediate gratification.
+Kindergarteners spends chunks of his day waiting—waiting for everyone to join the group, waiting in line for their turn, waiting for the teacher to give direction.
+It’s good practise for your child to experience waiting patiently for something at home, instead of having immediate gratification.
 They might wait for you to get off the phone before having dessert, or wait for you to finish the dishes before you play a game.